 Get the facts about shoplifting in our FREE Special Report,Tips on How to Stop Shoplifting: What You Can Learn from Shoplifting Statistics, Organized Retail Crime Facts & Shoplifting Stories right now!

-Holiday shoplifting is a tough nut to crack.
+Holiday theft is a tough nut to crack.
 Stores are packed to the brim with bustling gift-getters, and every second an associate spends dealing with potential theft is a missed sales opportunity.

 Temptation looms large for customers with long Christmas lists, longer lines, and the anonymity of a crowded room.
 Habitual shoplifters will take advantage, no doubt, but perhaps more disheartening is the otherwise honest opportunist.
 Why is it okay here and now if it’s not usually okay?
 And how can we stop them?
 Below, I’ll summarize a few cool holiday-themed research findings and how they can help keep customers honest: